 2012 Suzuki Kizashi Review

-Lively handling and available all-wheel drive make the 2012 Suzuki Kizashi one of the most fun-to-drive affordable midsize cars, but auto critics say that it falls short in a few other areas.
+Available all-wheel drive and lively handling make the 2012 Suzuki Kizashi one of the most fun-to-drive affordable midsize cars, but auto critics say that it falls short in a few other areas.

-If you prioritize good handling, test drivers believe that the Kizashi is a car that you should test drive.
+If you prioritize good handling, critics believe that the Kizashi is a car that you should test drive.
 They say it’s especially enjoyable on winding roads and its optional all-wheel drive helps it feel planted to the pavement.
-The Kizashi gets low marks from test drivers for its slightly underpowered four-cylinder engine, and also its lack of a more powerful six-cylinder engine option.
+The Kizashi gets low marks from reviewers for its slightly underpowered four-cylinder engine, and also its lack of a more powerful six-cylinder engine option.

 Reviewers like the interior of the 2012 Suzuki Kizashi because it is filled with high-end materials and has a good build quality.
 On the other hand, some say that the back seat legroom is cramped and the trunk is small for the class.
 Also, shoppers have to upgrade to higher trim levels to get standard Bluetooth and a USB audio input, which are standard on rivals like the Kia Optima.